shaps80/AppManifest/README.md

 ## Usage

-Using `resultBuilder` it couldn't be easier to define your `Environment`'s:
+Using a `resultBuilder` it couldn't be easier to define your `Environment`'s:

 ```swift
 let config = AppConfiguration {